lucioleandro/tomapi/README.md

 If the other application data is deleted, the system will keep working because we retrieve data and save it in the Tom's database

+## Some observations

+ - I chose don't extract the two common attributes to a base entity because I think these two attributes don’t add behavior that is worth extracting, Instead of it, I preferred to write an Interface to make use of the concept of programming thinking on interfafaces.

+ - I provide security but I let the endpoints open.

 ## 🎁 ❤️ Thank you